JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/get_api_map.md

 - **Top** is the latitude of the top (northernmost) side of the ==bounding box==.

 !!! note "Bounding box `bbox` explanation"
-    While this command returns those relations that reference the aforementioned nodes and ways, the reverse is not true: it does not (necessarily) return all of the nodes and ways that are referenced by these relations (this prevents unreasonably-large result sets).
+    While this command returns those relations that reference the aforementioned nodes and ways, the reverse is not true: it does not (necessarily) return all of the nodes and ways that are referenced by these relations (this prevents unreasonably large result sets).
     ??? example "Case example"
         For example, imagine the case where there is a relation named "England" that references every node in England.
 The nodes, ways, and relations are retrieved for a bounding box that covers a small portion of England.
 While the result would include the nodes, ways, and relations as specified by the rules for the command, including the "England" relation, it would (fortuitously) not include every node and way in England.
 If desired, the nodes and ways referenced by the "England" relation could be retrieved by their respective IDs.
 Also note that ways which intersect the bounding box but have no nodes within the bounding box will not be returned.